 Visuals are simplified recreations designed to respect NDA boundaries while accurately reflecting design decisions and outcomes.

-Capital One’s supplier management platform was introduced to solve a major visibility issue: across the enterprise, different stakeholders — including third-party managers and internal teams — had been pulling supplier data from a patchwork of disconnected systems.
+Capital One’s supplier management platform was designed to solve a major visibility issue: teams across the enterprise — from third-party managers to internal operations — had been relying on a patchwork of disconnected tools to track supplier data.

-The new platform successfully consolidated these sources into a single centralized hub.
-But internal research revealed it still wasn’t delivering the expected value or engagement.
+The new platform successfully consolidated these tools into a central hub.
+But usage data and internal feedback revealed it still wasn’t delivering the expected value.

-Some users arrived on the platform but didn’t know how to get started.
-The landing page showed only pinned suppliers and pending activities — offering little guidance on where to begin or how to extract meaningful value.
+Others arrived but felt disoriented.
+The landing page displayed only pinned suppliers and pending activities — with no guidance on what mattered or how to extract meaningful value.

-To address the latter group — unclear value and guidance for new or uncertain users — we assessed the limitations of the platform’s entry experience.
+To address the latter group we started by assessing the limitations of the platform’s existing entry experience.

 Original landing page showing Pinned Suppliers and pending Activities, requiring prior system knowledge to navigate effectively.